São Tomé and Príncipe: Tourism

-Transports
+Transport

 The main ports in the country are in the city of São Tomé and Neves, both on the island of São Tomé, which were very degraded before being modernized in 2014.
 Close to the city of São Tomé, the international airport was expanded and modernized.
 The telephone system and the road network are good by African standards.
-The use of the cell phone is widely used and has been improved in recent years.
+Cellphones are widely used and improving.
 The Internet service is available and has been widely installed in urban areas.

 Petroleum exploration

-In 2001, São Tomé and Nigeria reached agreement on joint exploration for petroleum in waters claimed by the two countries of the Niger Delta geologic province.
+In 2001, São Tomé and Nigeria reached an agreement on joint exploration for petroleum in waters claimed by the two countries of the Niger Delta geologic province.
 After a lengthy series of negotiations, in April 2003, the joint development zone (JDZ) was opened for bids by international oil firms.
-The JDZ was divided into nine blocks; the winning bids for block one, ChevronTexaco, ExxonMobil, and Dangote_Group, were announced in April 2004, with São Tomé to take in 40% of the $123 million bid, and Nigeria the other 60%.
+The JDZ was divided into nine blocks; the winning bids for block one, ChevronTexaco, ExxonMobil, and Dangote Group, were announced in April 2004, with São Tomé to take in 40% of the $123 million bid, and Nigeria the other 60%.
 Bids on other blocks were still under consideration in October 2004.
 São Tomé has received more than $2 million from the bank to develop its petroleum sector.

 Banking

-Banco Central de Sāo Tomé e Príncipe is the central bank, responsible for monetary policy and bank supervision.
-Six banks are in the country; the largest and oldest is Banco Internacional de São Tomé e Príncipe, which is a subsidiary of Portugal's government-owned Caixa Geral de Depósitos.
+The Central Bank of São Tomé and Príncipe (Banco Central de São Tomé e Príncipe) is responsible for monetary policy and bank supervision.
+There are six banks in the country; the largest and oldest is Banco Internacional de São Tomé e Príncipe, which is a subsidiary of Portugal's government-owned Caixa Geral de Depósitos.
 It had a monopoly on commercial banking until a change in the banking law in 2003 led to the entry of several other banks.

 Business partners

-Exports

 In 2018, exports from São Tomé and Príncipe totaled 24 million euros, an increase of 118% in 5 years, as in 2013 exports from São Tomé and Príncipe totaled only 11 million euros.
 Half of São Tomé and Príncipe's exports are cocoa beans.
 One fifth of exports are electrical machines.
-Other considerable exports are parts of airplanes, cars, iron, plastics, agricultural products (pepper, oils, nuts and beef).
+Other considerable exports are parts of airplanes, cars, iron, plastics and agricultural products (pepper, oils, nuts and beef).

 The main destinations for exports from São Tomé and Príncipe are Europe, where the Netherlands (19%), Portugal (14%), Poland (13%), France (7%) and Germany (6%) stand out.
 Others important buyers are Singapore, Japan, Brazil and the United States.

 In the last 10 years, the countries in which the value of exports increased the most were Portugal, Poland, Brazil and the Netherlands.
 There was a sharp decrease in exports from São Tomé and Príncipe to Angola, Mexico and India.